adopted-ember-addons/ember-indexeddb-adapter/README.md

 $ ember install ember-indexeddb-adapter
 ```

-After installing the addon, we'll generate the app adapter by using this command:
+After installing the addon, generate the app adapter by using this command:

 ```bash
 $ ember generate adapter application